Code Graph Renso Subscribe

 code_graph rebuild --profile ci

-code_graph rebuild --profile docs-heavy
+code_graph rebuild --profile large-monorepo

 ProfileFor